 Sometimes a GP or psychologist may charge money for writing a support letter, so ask them.

-You can show this guide to your GP, psychologist, alcohol and drug (AOD) counselor or housing worker so they know what to write in the letter.
+You can show this guide to your GP, psychologist, alcohol and drug (AOD) counsellor or housing worker so they know what to write in the letter.

 You can read more information about internal review at the following websites: